 Outline of the 30 research areas showing the most promise that could help decrease the number of suicide attempts as well as deaths in the United States, produced by the National Action Alliance for Suicide Prevention’s Research Prioritization Task Force of the National Institutes of Health.
 The goal for this agenda is that researchers will use it regarding the types of research they conduct in the future, funding organizations, family members, policymakers, and other interested individuals to advocate for the field of suicide prevention research.

-National Center for Complementary and Alternative Medicine • National Institutes of Health
+National Center for Complementary and Integrative Health (NIH)

 National Institute on Alcohol Abuse and Alcoholism (NIAAA)

 Primary Care Evaluation of Mental Disorders Patient Health Questionnaire

 1.5 CE credits available online from Psychotherapy.net (additional fee)

 Reid Wilson, PhD, sums up the fundamentals of tackling the most common condition confronting psychotherapists.
 In this lively new video, combining a live presentation with an accompanying case demonstration, he illustrates the core concepts of his groundbreaking technique and paradoxical twist in exposure therapy.
 Dr. Wilson and Victor Yalom, PhD, of Psychotherapy.net, have made this offer exclusively to ADAA.

 Suicide Screening Questions for the Emergency Department for Pediatric and Young Adults(NIMH)

 CBT for Anxiety Disorders and Depression: CBT for GAD, panic disorder, and social anxiety disorder, depression, and bipolar disorder